bparsons/ec2-init/README.md

 * python2 (Arch Package python2)
 * postfix (Arch Package postfix)

-Postfix also needs to be enabled with systemd
+In order to send the email, postfix also needs to be enabled with systemd:

     systemctl enable postfix